pharmaverse/admiralophtha/README.md

 ## R Versions

-Here’s a summary of our strategy for this package related to R versions:
+Here's a summary of our strategy for this package related to R versions:

 * R versions for developers and users will follow the same as `{admiral}` core package.